Danville High School Wall of Fame

 - Completion of the DHS athletic complex, Wayland-Young Field, on DHS’ north campus

 - Beautifying and increasing the size of the DHS campus, including the purchase and razing of neighboring abandoned structures

-- Preservation of District No. 118 history, including the authoring of the 150th anniversary school district history in 2012 and the historical displays at DHSPurchase and updating of the former Holy Family School with the establishment of the Kenneth D. Bailey Academy there as the consolidated home of the district’s alternative programming
+- Preservation of District 118 history, including the authoring of the 150th anniversary school district history in 2012 and the historical displays at DHS, purchase and updating of the former Holy Family School into the establishment of the Kenneth D. Bailey Academy as the consolidated home of the district’s alternative programming

 - In tough financial times, successfully maintaining the District’s financial position while maintaining programming